Arslanex/CustomGroqChat/docs/scripts/token_counter.md

 ## Overview

-The `token_counter` module provides utilities for accurately counting tokens in requests to the Groq Cloud API.
+The `token_counter.py` module provides utilities for accurately counting tokens in requests to the Groq Cloud API.
+This module is used by the [`RequestHandler`](request_handler.md) to validate token limits and by the [`RateLimitHandler`](rate_limit_handler.md) to track token usage.

 Token counting is essential for:

 1. Managing rate limits and usage quotas
 2. Ensuring requests don't exceed model context windows
 3. Estimating costs of API calls
 4. Optimizing prompts for efficiency

 The module uses the `tiktoken` library for token counting and provides functions for different types of requests (chat and completion).
+These functions are also exported directly by the package - see [Package Exports](package_exports.md) for details.

 ## Token Counting Concepts